- Exklusive Inhalte

 Distribution and habitat

-Spiraea Chamaedryfolia is located in a large part of Eurasia, from Eastern and Central Europe to Central Asia.
+Spiraea chamaedryfolia is located in a large part of Eurasia, from Eastern and Central Europe to Central Asia.
 Their distribution area extends from the Alps to the steppe areas of Siberia and the mountain regions of the Caucasus.
 It is an adaptable way that occurs in a variety of habitats, including forest edges, bushes, rocky slopes and river bank.
 It thrives particularly well in moderate climates.

 The plant prefers well -permeable, moderately moist soils, but also copes with less nutrient -rich soils.
 It can thrive in both sunny and partially shaded locations, showing a denser bloom and stronger growth in sunny layers.
-Spiraea ChamaDryfolia is a pioneer plant that quickly takes a foothold in disturbed habitats and contributes to the restoration of the vegetation.
+Spiraea chamaedryfolia is a pioneer plant that quickly takes a foothold in disturbed habitats and contributes to the restoration of the vegetation.

 Ecological meaning

-Spiraea ChamaEdryfolia plays an important role in their natural habitats, especially as a pioneering plant in disturbed areas.
+Spiraea chamaedryfolia plays an important role in their natural habitats, especially as a pioneering plant in disturbed areas.
 Thanks to its ability to establish yourself quickly and forming dense stocks, it contributes to the stabilization of floors and creating habitats for other plant and animal species.
 The dense inflorescences offer pollinators plenty of food, while the shrubs themselves offer protection and nesting places for birds and small mammals.

 The plant is also able to form rooters through vegetative propagation, which further facilitates their spread in suitable habitats.
 This makes them an important way for ecological renaturation and the re -greening of disturbed landscapes.